fredemmott/HTCC/README.md

 - [PointCTRL] with custom firmware
 - OpenXR hand tracking
   - Quest 2 or Quest Pro
-  - **The HP Reverb G2 does not have the required hardware or driver support**
-  - **The Varjo Aero does not have the required hardware support**

 Supported click devices include:
 - Hand tracking **on Oculus headsets**, including Quest 2 or Quest pro